Santorini Food Tour – Best Local Food & Restaurants

 The History of Santorini’s Food Culture

-The Minoans who thrived on the island before the eruption were already sophisticated food producers, cultivating grapes, legumes, and barley as evidenced by archaeological discoveries at Akrotiri, often called the “Pompeii of the Aegean.”
-Wall frescoes uncovered at this Bronze Age settlement depict fishing scenes and saffron gatherers, confirming that the sea and the land were both central to the ancient Theran diet.
-When excavators unearthed carbonized food remains and clay storage jars called pithoi, they confirmed that preservation, fermentation, and trade were already highly developed culinary practices more than 3,500 years ago.
+The Minoans who lived here before the eruption were already serious food producers.
+Archaeological excavations at Akrotiri — often called the “Pompeii of the Aegean” — turned up wall frescoes showing fishing scenes and saffron gatherers, plus carbonized food remains and clay storage jars called pithoi that confirm fermentation, preservation, and trade were already sophisticated practices over 3,500 years ago.
+These people knew what they were doing.

-Through centuries of Byzantine rule, Venetian occupation from the 13th to 17th centuries, and eventually Ottoman influence, Santorini absorbed culinary traditions from across the Mediterranean.
-The Venetians introduced new preservation techniques and influenced the island’s wine trade, while local Greek Orthodox traditions shaped fasting diets that gave rise to creative vegetable-forward dishes still celebrated today.
-The concept of “nistisima” — foods prepared without meat or dairy during religious fasting periods — pushed Santorinian cooks to develop remarkable recipes using tomatoes, legumes, and local produce that have endured for generations.
+Then came centuries of outside influence.
+Byzantine rule, Venetian occupation from the 13th to 17th centuries, Ottoman presence — each left marks on the kitchen.
+The Venetians shaped the wine trade and brought new preservation methods.
+Greek Orthodox fasting traditions, meanwhile, created their own unexpected culinary legacy.
+The concept of “nistisima” — dishes prepared without meat or dairy during religious fasting periods — pushed Santorinian cooks to get genuinely creative with tomatoes, legumes, and local produce.
+Some of those recipes are still on menus today.

 Must-Try Foods in Santorini